Keuka College: Athletics

 Keuka College teams participate as a member of the National Collegiate Athletic Association's Division III.
-The Wolves (formerly known as the Storm until 2014) are a member of the Empire 8 Conference and of the Eastern College Athletic Conference (ECAC).
+They are a member of the Empire 8 Conference and of the Eastern College Athletic Conference (ECAC).
 They formerly competed as a member of the North Eastern Athletic Conference (NEAC), now known as the United East Conference.
 Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, tennis and volleyball; while women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis, field hockey and volleyball.

-Following the threat of a lawsuit by North Carolina State University, Keuka College decided to forego litigation and discontinue the "Wolfpack" name.
-They are now called the "Wolves."
+They were known as the Storm until 2014, and then adopted the nickname the "Wolfpack".
+Following the 2016 threat of a lawsuit by North Carolina State University, Keuka College decided to forego litigation and discontinue the "Wolfpack" name, renaming themselves the "Wolves."

-Living options

-Residence halls

-Keuka College is primarily a residential institution where most students live on campus.
-All halls offer common study areas, pantries, TV lounges, phone and cable connections, and Internet access.
-Laundry is included with room and board.